yyl/ComputeSimilarity/README.md

 - ~~compute similarity of 2 hashtags based on only entities in received tweets?~~ 0411
 - ~~how is the uniqueness of entities change along the increase of amount of tweets for each tag?~~ 0412
 - ~~compare scores based entities and tweets texts~~ 0413
-- collect entities of tweets and compute scores for random tags
+- ~~collect entities of tweets and compute scores for random tags~~ 0413
 - for the unstable pair `#ladygaga v. #justinbieber`, compute curve `# of tweets x similarity score`
 - test similar hashtags like `#boob` and `#boobs`
 - ngrams?